JoaquinChou/Acousitc-Net/README.md

 - Original Model

-if you don't want to convert the model ,you can use the following codes to test your model.
+if you don't want to convert the training model, you can use the following codes to test your model.

 ```shell
 python test_sound_source_pressure_and_location.py --data_dir data_path \